By Sadie Marshall-Corley

 By December 2017, Latrell was officially a Corley.
 He says he is now “living his best life.”
 What a compliment from a now 17-year-old boy!

 While Latrell was already a teenager when we met, his experiences had been so limited.
 It was heartbreaking at first, but we realized that it allowed us to experience a lot of the typical “firsts” with him that are often missed when an older child is adopted.
 We got to teach him how to drive and give him his own room for the first time in his life.
 We bought him his first plane ticket for his first trip out of state.
 We gave him his first dog, helped him secure his first job, and more.
 It has been an incredible journey.

 The biggest change for Latrell has been his grades.
 When he came to us, he was nearly failing.
 Today, he has a 3.5 GPA.
 He is now confident.
 It has been more amazing than I have the words to describe watching him blossom and develop a sense of self.

 To anyone considering foster care adoption, a teenager can bring out the most love and hope a person can have in their heart.
 We are so lucky to have met Latrell and be given the opportunity to bring him into our family.
 He is the light of our world, and we couldn’t imagine life without him in it.

-The Dave Thomas Foundation for Adoption’s Wendy’s Wonderful Kids program provides grants to adoption agencies to hire and train recruiters in our Child-Focused Recruitment Model to find loving, permanent homes for the more than 150,000 children waiting in foster care across the United States and Canada.
+The Dave Thomas Foundation for Adoption’s Wendy’s Wonderful Kids program provides grants to adoption agencies to hire and train recruiters in our Child-Focused Recruitment Model to find loving, permanent homes for the nearly 155,000 children waiting in foster care across the United States and Canada.
 The model is up to three times more effective at serving youth who have been in foster care the longest.
 Learn more

 Join our mailing list in the United States or Canada to receive foster care adoption news, resources and stories of impact.